Fig sign: Historical usage

 Among early Christians, it was known as the manus obscena, or 'obscene hand'.

 In ancient Rome, the fig sign, or manus fica, was made by the pater familias to ward off the evil spirits of the dead as a part of the Lemuria ritual.
 It is contextually interesting and worth noting that the fig was a sacred plant for the Romans, especially through the Ficus Ruminalis (Fig of Rumina), a wild fig tree whose life was believed to be critical to the luck of Rome (e.g. its rot and then alleged regrowth during Nero's early reign.)

 The ancient Greeks wore amulets of the gesture around the neck to protect from the evil eye, and also used the gesture in artwork.
 What they considered an overtly sexual gesture was expected to distract evil spirits from causing harm.

 The word sycophant comes from the Ancient Greek word συκοφάντης (sykophántēs), meaning "one who shows or reveals figs"; though there is no unequivocal explanation as to the reason why sycophants in Ancient Greece were so called, one explanation is that the sycophant, by making false accusations, insulted the defendant in a manner analogous to making the fig sign.

 In Italy, this sign, known as fica in mano ('fig-hand'), or far le fiche ('to make the fig'), was a common and very rude gesture in past centuries, similar to the finger, but has long since fallen out of use.
 Notably, a remnant of its usage is found in Dante's Divine Comedy (Inferno, Canto XXV), and it is commonly represented in medieval paintings of the Man of Sorrow.

-The same hand shape is now frequently used, as a joke, with children, but represents the stealing of the nose and in this context bears no offensive or sexual meaning.
+The same hand shape is now frequently used as a joke with children, along with the phrase "I've got your nose".
+In this context it bears no offensive or sexual meaning.